 Milestones in relations between the EU and Albania

-After decades of isolation, Albania started to show an interest in closer ties with Europe in the early 1990s.
-The EU, which was still the European Communities (EC) at the time, established relations with Albania in June 1991, following the foundation of a parliamentary republic in the country in March that year.
+After decades of isolation, Albania started to show an interest in closer ties with the EU in the early 1990s.
+The EU, which was still the European Communities (EC) at the time, established relations with Albania in June 1991, following the foundation of a parliamentary republic in the country in March of that year.
 A Trade and Cooperation Agreement between the EU and Albania entered into force in 1992.

 In its Progress Report of October 2013, the European Commission stated that Albania had implemented the requested measures to reform the judiciary and public administration and had revised parliamentary procedures.
-It thus acknowledged that the criteria for granting candidate status had been met and recommended that Albania be granted such status.
+It thus acknowledged that the criteria for granting candidate status had been met and recommended that Albania be granted this status.
 However, it also called on the Albanian Government to maintain its intensive efforts to fight corruption and organised crime.

 In its conclusions of 16 December 2013, the General Affairs Council then held out the prospect of candidate country status being granted to Albania in June 2014, but called on the European Commission to submit a report on the progress made by Albania in implementing reforms in the judiciary system and in combating corruption and organised crime.

 After the European Commission’s report of June 2014 confirmed that Albania had made sufficient progress, it was granted candidate country status on 24 June 2014.
 This decision was confirmed by the European Council on 27 June 2014.
 However, the Council also reiterated that the remaining five key criteria had to be met before Albania could move closer to EU membership.

 In July 2016, Albania’s parliament passed the judicial reforms required by the EU.
 The independence of the judiciary is an important prerequisite for Albania’s path to EU membership.
 The aim of the reform is to tackle corruption more effectively and to improve the independence and efficiency of the judiciary.